-The MacArthur lab uses cutting-edge genomic technologies at massive scale to understand the impact of human genetic variation, and to provide genetic answers to families affected by severe muscle diseases.
+The MacArthur lab uses cutting-edge genomic technologies at massive scale to understand the impact of human genetic variation, and to provide answers to families affected by rare genetic diseases.

-We lead an international consortium that has assembled ExAC, the world’s largest single collection of sequencing data from human protein-coding gene regions (the exome), spanning 60,706 individuals.
-We’re mining this massive dataset for insights into human evolution, gene function, and disease risk.
+Our team led an international consortium that assembled gnomAD, the world’s largest single collection of sequencing data from human genome sequencing data, currently spanning 141,456 individuals.
+We’ve mined this massive dataset for insights into disease variant interpretation, gene discovery, and drug target validation.
 Read more →

 |rare disease gene discovery

-We develop and apply genomic technologies, including exome, whole-genome and RNA sequencing, to improve the diagnosis of rare Mendelian diseases, with a particular focus on neuromuscular disorders.
-Our tool xBrowse is an intuitive online portal for exploring exome and whole-genome sequencing data from rare disease families.
+We’ve developed and applied genomic technologies, including exome, whole-genome and RNA sequencing, to improve the diagnosis of rare Mendelian diseases, with a particular focus on neuromuscular disorders.
+Our tool seqr is an intuitive online portal for exploring exome and whole-genome sequencing data from rare disease families.
 Read more →

 |using gene expression data to interpret variation

 Transcriptomic data provide powerful insights into the effects of genetic variation on gene expression and splicing.
 We use RNA sequencing (RNA-seq) data from muscle disease patients and from hundreds of reference samples to improve variant interpretation.
 Read more →